 Many of the landscapes which the South West Coast Path crosses have special status: the path passes through two World Heritage Sites – the Dorset and East Devon Coast, known as the Jurassic Coast, was designated in 2001; and the Cornwall and West Devon Mining Landscape in 2007.
 The route passes through a UNESCO Biosphere Reserve, the Exmoor National Park, and at least five Areas of Outstanding Natural Beauty.

 Sadly I didn’t find the opportunity to visit in 2018 or 2019, but despite Covid-19 I managed to fit in a visit in October 2020, and another short visit from 12 April 2021, the day self-catering visits were permitted again.
-Lucy and I hope to visit in 2021 between south-coast dog shows, and I fitted in a day-trip in June 2022.
+Lucy and I will visit again later in 2021 between south-coast dog shows, and I fitted in a day-trip in June 2022.
 More still to come!